Your School District Will Tell You This Is Complicated. Texas Law Says It Isn't.

 The Withdrawal Notice Template

-A fill-in-the-blank notice of withdrawal that cites the correct Texas Education Code sections and the Leeper decision.
-Send it via email tonight — no in-person visit required.
-The template is calibrated to provide exactly the information the law requires and nothing more, so you don't accidentally invite the kind of scrutiny that comes from over-sharing your curriculum plans with a district that has no legal authority to review them.
+The district told you to fill out their exit packet and schedule a meeting.
+Ignore both.
+This fill-in-the-blank notice cites the correct Texas Education Code sections and the Leeper decision — send it via email tonight.
+The template provides exactly the information the law requires and nothing more, so you don't accidentally invite the kind of scrutiny that comes from over-sharing your curriculum plans with a district that has no legal authority to review them.

-This is the section no other guide includes.
+This is what separates the Blueprint from everything else on the market.
 When the attendance clerk emails back saying "we need you to come in and fill out our forms" or "we require your curriculum for approval," you don't have to panic or hire a lawyer.
-The Blueprint provides pre-written email responses — word for word — that cite the TEA Commissioner's Home School Policy Letter, the specific statutory exemptions, and the administrative guidance that explicitly prohibits districts from demanding personal appearances or curriculum reviews.
+The Protocol provides pre-written email responses — word for word — that cite the TEA Commissioner's Home School Policy Letter, the specific statutory exemptions, and the administrative guidance that explicitly prohibits districts from demanding personal appearances or curriculum reviews.
 Copy, paste, send.

 The Letter of Assurance Template